matuteiglesias/journal/content/Health/2024-04-27_Developed_Nutritional_Tracking_Framework_and_Clust.md

 ### Pending Tasks
 - Further refine the clustering model to improve accuracy and interpretability.
-- Integrate findings into a broader nutritional management system for continuous dietary [[optimization]].
+- Integrate findings into a broader nutritional management system for continuous dietary optimization.